mir-dataset-loaders/mirdata/docs/source/contributing.rst

 6. Create a Pull Request
 ------------------------
+.. admonition:: Create a Pull Request
+    :class: important

     Please, create a Pull Request with all your development.
 When starting your PR please use the `new_loader.md template <https://github.com/mir-dataset-loaders/mirdata/blob/master/.github/PULL_REQUEST_TEMPLATE/new_loader.md>`_, it will simplify the reviewing process and also help you make a complete PR.
 You can do that by adding ``&template=new_loader.md`` at the end of the url when you are creating the PR :
     ``...mir-dataset-loaders/mirdata/compare?expand=1`` will become
     ``...mir-dataset-loaders/mirdata/compare?expand=1&template=new_loader.md``.

 .. _update_docs: